NephosIntegration/Formula.SimpleRepo/README.md

 Create, Update/Insert and delete operations are performed via `TModel`.

-See the following diagram for how input (as represened by the `TConstrainsModel` as the template / map) are converted into a list of results in the form of your `TModel`.
+See the following diagram for how input (as represented by the `TConstrainsModel` as the template / map) are converted into a list of results in the form of your `TModel`.

 ![Query Diagram](/Docs/overview_diagram.png)